 A Trigger frame with a User Info field(#1520) addressed to a STA

-An(#1525) MPDU that contains an UL MU Response Scheduling A-Control subfield and that is addressed to a STA
+An(#1525) MPDU that contains an UL MU Response Scheduling A-Control subfield and that is addressed to the same STA(#FIX)

 TGax Editor: Change the paragraphs below of this subclause as follows (#ED):

 A transmitted Trigger frame that contains a User Info field with the AID of a non-AP STA may contain a Padding field, whose length shall ensure that at least MinTrigProcTime, in microseconds, passes from the end of the User Info field that contains that AID and the end of the PPDU that contains the Trigger frame, where the MinTrigProcTime is equal to the value specified by the non-AP STA in the Trigger Frame MAC Padding subfield of the HE Capabilities element it transmits.
-AP shall apply the Trigger Frame MAC Padding field with duration corresponding to the longest value among all STAs that have requested extra MinTrigProcTime through Trigger Frame MAC Padding Duration capability.
+The AP shall apply the Trigger Frame MAC Padding field with duration corresponding to the longest value among all STAs that have requested extra MinTrigProcTime through Trigger Frame MAC Padding Duration capability.

-The AP shall ensure that the duration of the symbols that follow the symbol in the Trigger Frame that contains the last bit of the STA’s User info field is larger than or equal to the MinTrigProcTime value specified by the STA.
+The AP shall ensure that the duration of the symbols that follow the symbol in the Trigger Frame that contains the last bit of the STA’s User Info field is larger than or equal to the MinTrigProcTime value specified by the STA.

 NOTE 1—The start of the Padding subfield is identified by a User Info field that has a value of the AID equal to 2047, and the remaining subfields of the Padding field are set to 1.